 However, despite its critical role, Revenue Procedure 92-94 is showing its age.
-In the first place, it continues to specify the information to be obtained in a grantee affidavit based on old public support definitions phased out in 2008 and 2011.
-Accordingly, grantmakers who follow its literal guidance today will typically obtain the wrong financial information from their grantees.
 A significant amount of friction in international grantmaking could be avoided with additional clarifications surrounding a few questions commonly affecting equivalency determinations.
-Many of these issues have been raised previously as subjects ripe for clarification by the Council on Foundations, TechSoup Global, the Tax Section of the American Bar Association, leading private foundations, and by the Advisory Committee for Tax-Exempt and Government Entities.3 In most cases, the wording changes necessary to make these clarifications are quite simple.
-An update to Revenue Procedure 92-94 addressing these issues should be placed on the Priority Guidance Plan for 2015-16.
+Many of these issues have been raised previously as subjects ripe for clarification by the Council on Foundations, TechSoup Global, the Tax Section of the American Bar Association, leading private foundations, and by the Advisory Committee for Tax-Exempt and Government Entities.
+In most cases, the wording changes necessary to make these clarifications are quite simple.
+An update to Revenue Procedure 92-94 addressing these issues should be placed on the Priority Guidance Plan for 2016-17.